 Feasts: Middle Eastern Food to Savor & Share, written by Sabrina Ghayour, features a variety of fun and unique recipes perfect for family gatherings and entertaining.
 Highlights include Saffron Roast Potatoes; Eggplant Rolls with Goat Cheese, Herbs & Walnuts; Parsnip & Apple Soup; Raspberry & Pistachio Frozen Yogurt Pots; Tamarind & Honey Pork Ribs; and Caramelized Banana Crêpes with Pistachios & Honey.
-I will also be featuring her recipe for Spicy Halloumi Salad with Tomatoes and Fried Bread following the review.
+I will also be sharing her recipe for Spicy Halloumi Salad with Tomatoes and Fried Bread following the review.

 Disclosure: I received this book from Weldon Owen in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.